-University of Waikato lecturer Dr Donella Cobb was a winner at the 2018 Ako Aotearoa National Tertiary Teaching Excellence Award awards, awarded to the country’s top tertiary teachers by the Minister for Education Chris Hipkins.
+University of Waikato lecturer Dr Donella Cobb was a winner at the 2018 Ako Aotearoa National Tertiary Teaching Excellence Awards, presented to the country’s top tertiary teachers by the Minister for Education Chris Hipkins.

 Dr Cobb was four years old when she decided she wanted to be a teacher, and she never changed her mind.
 Before joining the university, she taught in primary schools in New Zealand, England and Australia and also spent time in Rwanda working to develop national teacher education training programmes there.
 “I had always understood that education could be a tool for both liberation and oppression," she says.
 "Yet this experience brought me face-to-face with the complexities of educational inequalities.
 It was this experience that opened my eyes to the power of tertiary education as a platform for transformative change.”

 Dr Cobb came to Te Kura Toi Tangata Faculty of Education in 2011.
 She says her teaching philosophy centres on her belief that teaching can enhance learning outcomes for all students, particularly those who have traditionally been under-served by our education system.